 Gifts from her Table

 Awakened Voices invites you into another episodic story as we continue to serialize stories of healing, of survival, and continue to give the microphone and spotlight to survivors in Gifts from her Table by Bobbie Groth.
-On November 8th we will begin this four part story.
+On November 8th, 2018 we began this four part story.
 A timely and timeless story of friends, of mentors, of hardship and survival, this story shines a light through our broken world to encourage us out into the light to heal.
 We fell in love with Carol and Bobbie and felt their healing, their laughter, and their humanity wash over us as we read Groth’s telling of this beautiful story.
 As writer Bobbie Groth says, “We survivors need to know that people like her exist, and that we, the walking wounded, are welcome in their lives, and by walking with them, we experience another profound kind of healing.”

 For a long time ABUSE in big red explosively terrifying letters was the first thing that fired up every morning on the desktop of my mind’s computer as I wakened—bad memories, body terrors, the overwhelming fear that I would never be truly alive again, or guilt that my history somehow damned everything I touched.
 Abusers had been part of my life intermittently since I was a year old.